-In this article, you'll find an overview of the CARE Act stimulus package as it relates to startups, common questions we are addressing with customers, and a checklist of the steps we are taking to help our customers prepare their PPP loan applications.
+In this article, you'll find an overview of the CARES Act stimulus package as it relates to startups, common questions we are addressing with customers, and a checklist of the steps we are taking to help our customers prepare their PPP loan applications.

 We will keep this post updated as additional information arises, sign up to receive updates directly to your inbox here.

 The CARES Act provides an array of financial support to help startups and small business owners alleviate financial stress and support ongoing operations during the Coronavirus crisis.
 Programs are managed by the U.S. Small Business Administration (SBA) and include the following financial aid options for businesses affected by COVID-19: